✦ The Pharos Canon

 Revision is not decay; it is integrity extended through time.

-VIII. ✦ Closing
+IX. ✦ Closing

 The purpose of design is not persuasion but understanding.